 Depending on an applicant's circumstances or the reason for denial, there are also a number of other documents such as professional and character references that can help enhance a person's US Entry Waiver application.
 A lawyer will have access to the CBP e-SAFE system allowing them to submit the I192 form PDF and supporting documentation electronically which can significantly reduce the processing time.
 If a Canadian is trying to renew their expired or expiring US Waiver, they may need the I-192 renewal application form which is also a PDF.
 Similar to the regular I-192 Waiver application PDF form, this version of the I192 PDF form can also be submitted online through the eSAFE platform.

-The government filing fee is $585 USD, and can only be paid by cheque or money order drawn from a financial institution located in the United States and payable in US currency.
+The government filing fee is $1100 USD, and can only be paid by cheque or money order drawn from a financial institution located in the United States and payable in US currency.
 The cheque or money order must also be made payable to "U.S. Department of Homeland Security", not "USDHS" or "DHS."
 Most Canadians find this payment method exceedingly difficult to comply with since they do not have a bank account with an American bank.
 If you retain the services of a USA Immigration lawyer in Canada you can easily pay this fee directly to the attorney with credit card and then not worry about it again.
-Please note: US Criminal Waiver fees may be subject to an increase in 2024 or 2025.
+Please note: US Criminal Waiver fees may be subject to an increase in the future.

 If you have all the required documents in your possession, the I 192 application can be filed with the U.S. Customs and Border Protection (CBP) in advance of your intended entry date.
 This can be done at a designated CBP port of entry or preclearance office, and if you are applying in-person, you can even get the fingerprints out of the way at the same time.